 We demultiplexed reads with CUTADAPT [31], and filtered, trimmed, denoised, dereplicated, merged paired-end reads, and removed chimeras following the default pipeline of DADA2 [32].
 We assigned taxonomy to amplicon sequence variants (ASVs) using IDTaxa [33] using a high confidence parameter setting (threshold=50).
 Because snow algae are not well represented on databases such as SILVA, we made custom databases using GenBank snow algae sequences (scripts and databases available on github).
 Additionally, we classified 18S ASV taxonomy with SILVA [34].

 We clustered ASVs into OTUs using t-SNE [35] and DBSCAN [36].
 To ensure t-SNE clusters were not an artifact of parameter selection, we ran t-SNE with different “perplexity” parameters and found the same clusters were generated from 10 to 50.
-To cross-validate this unconventional OTU clustering method we overlaid these OTU clusters on phylogenetic trees using IQTree [37] (Supplementary Figure S3).
+To validate this unconventional OTU clustering method we overlaid these OTU clusters on phylogenetic trees using IQTree [37] (Supplementary Figure S3).

 Results

 We observed morphologically distinct snow algae blooms at different elevations (Figure 1; Supplementary Figure S4).
 Red snow was prevalent in areas of high solar exposure above treeline, and most of these sites were dominated by cell morphologies we classified as Sanguina nivaloides.
-Cells resembling Chlainomonas rubra were common in sites at all elevations, either mixed in with other species or as the dominant cell type.
+Cells resembling Chlainomonas rubra were common in sites at all elevations, as the dominant cell type or mixed in with other species.
 Below treeline, the dominant cells morphologies were classified as Chloromonas cf. brevispina, Chloromonas cf. nivalis, and green cells that we did not attempt to classify.
-We infrequently observed green or orange snow patches above treeline, and conversely red snow was uncommon in shaded forest sites.
+We infrequently observed green or orange snow patches above treeline; conversely, red snow was infrequent in shaded forest sites.

 Both 18S and rbcL amplicon libraries were dominated by reads assigned to Chlorophyta (Figure 2).
-The 18S library assigned with SILVA contained 50 Chlorophyceae, 11 Trebouxiophyceae, and 7 Chrysophyceae ASVs, while the rbcL library contained 603 Chlorophyta and 41 Trebouxiophyceae ASVs.
-We were able to distinguish nine ASV clusters using rbcL which we define here as our OTUs, compared with just three 18S-defined algal OTUs (Supplementary Figure S5).
+The 18S library assigned with SILVA contained 50 ASVs assigned to Chlorophyceae, 11 Trebouxiophyceae, and 7 Chrysophyceae ASVs, while the rbcL library contained 603 Chlorophyta and 41 Trebouxiophyceae ASVs.
+We were able to distinguish nine ASV clusters using rbcL, which we define here as our OTUs, compared with just three 18S-defined algal OTUs (Supplementary Figure S5).
 The most frequent rbcL genus-level assignments were Chloromonas, Chlainomonas, and Sanguina.
 Although the majority of ASVs were not assigned to a known genus, most ASVs were genetically similar to one of these three genera.
 Two OTUs ,“D” and “F”, were closely related to Chloromonas, but did not closely match any known species (Figure 2).
 OTU “E” was not assigned to genus level, and the ten best BLAST matches included six different genera within Chlamydomonadaceae (86-87% sequence match), two of which were Chloromonas snow algae (LC012735).

 18S and rbcL taxonomic composition varied with elevation.
-Low elevation samples clustered together in rbcL UniFrac [38], distinct from most high elevation samples (Figure 3).
+Low elevation samples were genetically similar with low rbcL UniFrac distances [38], distinct from most high elevation samples (Figure 3).
 We found the highest diversity in samples that were collected latest in the season.
-Although there was no statistically significant trend between Shannon diversity and date there was a weak correlation between Faith’s PD and date (Pearson’s r=0.36, p=0.04) (Supplementary Figure S6).
+Although there was no statistically significant trend between Shannon diversity and date, there was a weak correlation between Faith’s phylogenetic diversity and date (Pearson’s r=0.36, p=0.04) (Supplementary Figure S6).
 Sanguina predominated sites above 1500 m, but was absent below this elevation (Figure 4).
 Additionally, high elevation samples contained one OTU of Chloromonas that was absent from low elevation sites (Figure 3 OTU “F”).
 Raphidonema was restricted to three samples from high-elevation snow overlying glaciers (best BLAST match to Raphidonema longiseta, KM462868.1).
 We collected two green snow samples from above treeline (N1.5, G1.4), and both were dominated by Chloromonas.
-Chlainomonas was prevalent across all elevations, while Chloromonas krienitzii was predominant around 1200 m, in clearings or sparse trees.
+Across all elevations Chlainomonas was highly abundant, found in red snow samples in high relative abundance as well as alongside other genera as a secondary component.
+Chloromonas krienitzii was predominant around 1200 m, in clearings or sparse trees.